swethareddy23/Smart-Calcuator-Using-Tkinter/README.md

   * Create labels for the window
   * Create buttons for the result
   * Create the listbox to display the result on the window.
+  * Create the windowed main loop
+   > |--win.mainloop() <br/>

+   ## Math operations
+   Define the functions for addition, subtraction, multiplication, modulus , division, HCF and other mathematical operations and return the values.

+   ## Operations list